kanehekili/VideoCut/README.md

 MP2/MP4 Cutter for Linux on base of OpenCV and ffmpeg.
 Cutting is lossless, the target file will not be reencoded.

 It can be used for cutting out certain parts of the film.
 Has been written in conjunction with the MDVB Recorder for removing ads.
-Handles avi, mp2,mp4 (PS or TS).
+Handles avi,mkv,webm,vc1,mp2,mp4 (PS or TS).
 Other formats not tested but possible.

 Lossless cutting implies not to reencode (decode/encode) the frames.
 So cutting can only be done at "I-Frames".
 The library searches for the closest Frame at the given cutting point.

-The new version is written in python3 and uses the qt5 widget kit.
+The current version is written in python3 and uses the qt5 widget kit.
 ### Prerequisites
 * python3
 * OpenCV 2.4 or OPENCV 3 (must be build with ffmpeg)